-Where Injury Occurred (of youth the past year) injured in
+Where Injury Occurred (of youth injured in the past year)

-At home/in yard 17%
+At home/in yard 14%

-At school 18%
+At school 14%

-At a sports facility or field (not at school) 36%
+At a sports facility or field (not at school) 37%

 In a park or recreational area 7%

-In the street or roadway 9%
+In the street or roadway 10%

-Somewhere else 14%
+Somewhere else 19%

+\

 In the province as a whole, injuries among youth declined between 1998 and 2003.
 About a third (34%) of B.C. youth reported having an injury in the past year serious enough to require medical attention, down from 39% in 1998.
-In this region, 32% of youth reported being injured seriously enough to require medical care.
-Boys were more likely to be injured than girls (36% vs. 27%).
+In this region, 39% of youth reported being injured seriously enough to require medical care.
+Boys were more likely to be injured than girls (44% vs. 33%).
+Students aged 15 or 16 were most likely to have had an injury requiring medical attention in the past year.
 Most injuries occurred during a sports or recreational activity; the most likely location for injury was a sports facility or field.